 There are so many benefits to growing your own food, not the least of which are greater control over how your food is raised, less chemicals, less money spent on groceries, more fruits and veggies in your diet and the added physical and mental health benefits of growing a garden.

 Even if you are limited for space, consider growing an herb garden, a few tomato plants or even some potatoes in garbage cans.
 Growing food from seed is also extremely rewarding and a great learning experience for kids and adults alike!
-Click here to grab my FREE printables and system on How to Plan Your Best Garden & Harvest for a Years Worth of Food
+Click here for FREE Chart on How Much to Plant Per Person for a Year’s Worth of Food

 You don’t need to spend a ton of money on salons and pedicures and new clothes to show yourself a little love.
 Practice self care in simple ways for little to no money and reap the same benefits as a day at the spa.